S3-working-group/s3-practical-guide/content/src/what-is-s3/pattern.md

-# A pattern-based approach to organizational change
+# a Pattern-Based Approach to Organizational Change

 S3 offers a pattern-based approach to organizational change.